minio/docs/source/developers/sts-for-operator.rst

 The complete process includes the following steps:

-1. An application sends an API request to the MinIO Operator containing the name of the application and a service account to use.
+1. An application sends an API request to the MinIO Operator containing the tenant namespace and a service account to use.
 2. The MinIO Operator uses the Kubernetes API to check that the JSON Web Token (JWT) associated with the :ref:`service account <minio-operator-sts-service-account>` in the application's request is valid.
 3. The Kubernetes API returns the results of its validity check.
-4. The MinIO Operator checks for a :ref:`Policy Binding <minio-operator-sts-policy-binding>` that matches the application.
+4. The MinIO Operator checks for :ref:`Policy Bindings <minio-operator-sts-policy-binding>` that matches the application.
 5. The PolicyBinding CRD returns the policy or policies that match the request, if any.
 6. The MinIO Operator sends the combined policy information for the application to the MinIO Tenant.
 7. The tenant creates temporary credentials matching the policy or policies for the request and returns those to the MinIO Operator.